aleks-py/aleks-py.github.io/_pages/about.md

   </video>
 </figure>

 Although Imagen Video and Make-a-Video have made significant progress in temporal coherency to remove flickering effects, complex videos generated where image data is sparse, have poor realism across the temporal dimension.
-In the elephant walking underwater example, a lack of training data of elephants walking results in latent diffusion having to work harder to interpolate the missing frames, resulting in **poor temporal realism**.
+In the elephant walking underwater example, a lack of training data of elephants walking or perhaps training sets with insufficient frame rates results in latent diffusion having to work harder to interpolate the missing frames, resulting in **poor temporal realism**.
 However, as both datasets and models continue to grow in size, the videos generated by the methods discussed in this post will improve in realism and these failure modes will become less common.

 Undoubtedly, these Text-to-Video generation methods can substantially expand the creative toolbox available to artists and creators, however, key issues should be addressed before these networks become publicly available.
 For example, misuse of the models can result in fake, explicit, hateful, or otherwise generally **harmful content**.
 To help address this, additional classifiers can be trained to filter text inputs and video outputs.
 Moreover, the outputs reflect the composition of the training dataset, which include some problematic data, social biases, and stereotypes.
 {: style="text-align: justify"}